Introduction

 Our Processing

 Your personal data is processed in different ways dependent on your interaction with the charity.
-The section below sets out what personal data we process about you, where we get it from, why we use it, our lawful basis for processing your data and who we may share it with.
-Where we share personal data with third parties, we ensure that we have a valid contract in place which contains data sharing and/or data processing provisions, obligations, and safeguards to protect your information.
+Please see below for what personal data we process about you, where we get it from, why we use it, our lawful basis for processing your data and who we may share it with.
+Where we share personal data with third parties, we ensure that we have a valid contract in place which contains data sharing and/or data processing provisions, obligations and safeguards to protect your information.

 How We Use Personal Data